john-judge/Remote-Camera-Pod/README.md

 # Additional Information

-This was my first project working with Python back in 2015, intended for HDRunners.com.
+This was my first project working with Python back in 2015 with G. Balaji, intended for HDRunners.com.
 I tested it back in Sept 2015 but haven't touched it since.
 I created this repo to avoid losing this project; I'm not currently planning to improve it (although it could be improved and cleaned up in a multitude of ways).
 This was a small scripting project but easily could be grown into a very ambitious project if features that require network, mobile, & socket programming, or robotics, are implemented.